vlf0/vlf0-test-o-parser/README.md

 </div>

-:exclamation: __You need have installed git and docker desktop on machine where will run the project.
+:exclamation: __You need have installed _Git, Docker and Docker-Compose_ on machine where will run the project.
-If you don't have - please install it first. :exclamation: Docker Desktop should be started.__
+If you don't have - please install it first. :exclamation: Docker should be running.__

 1. Clone the project into needed directory: